Iskers/Assignment_1-Circuits/README.rst

 Because these where applied some time into the development of this program, and the resource cost of refactoring one might find parts that do not adhere to these principles.

-Most big functionality, which is not private should be documented in their docstrings.

 General conventions
 --------------------